rbradwell/resourceAllocation/README.md

 - An operator cannot be allocated to more than 2 'B' workstations per shift.

-- An operator cannot operate more than one workstation at the same time i.e. in a single slot (don't think you explicitly wrote down this constraint).
+- An operator cannot operate more than one workstation at the same time i.e. in a single slot.

 ## Optimization